Mong-Lan tango drawing

 Videos

 My love for the Argentine tango began in 1995 when I saw "Forever Tango" on the stage in San Francisco.
 I have been hooked ever since I laid eyes on the pairs of dancers, whirling in giros, dancing the passionate tango.
-In the years afterwards, I have learned from many different teachers in order to perfect my tango, and consequently have taught and performed tango in Argentina, the United States, Italy, Japan, Thailand and Vietnam.
+In the years afterwards, I have learned from many different teachers in order to perfect my tango, and consequently have taught and performed tango in Argentina, the United States (New York City, San Francisco, etc), Italy, Japan, Thailand and Vietnam.
+I have performed tango dance in various public performances in Buenos Aires, to include in milongas such as Salon Canning (Parakultural), La Confiteria Ideal, etc., and in such reputable tango houses as Esquina Homero Manzi.
+I am the first person of Asian heritage to perform, sing and dance tango in public venues in Buenos Aires.

-I have been living in Buenos Aires for over three years now, after having visited Argentina once a year from several weeks to a month since 2001.
+Having lived in Buenos Aires for over five years, I started to visit Argentina once a year from several weeks to a month since 2001.
 In the pursuit of forming my own philosophy of tango, I have studied with many and varied Argentine tango masters and choreographers such as Carlos & Maria Rivarola, Juan Carlos Copes, Carlos Gavito, Claudio Gonzalez, Francisco Forquera & Carolina Bonaventura, Verónica Salmerón, Gabriel Misse, Carlos Copello, Martin Ojeda, Guillermina Quiroga, Claudio Villagra, Mariano "Chicho" Frumboli, Gustavo Naveira & Giselle Anne, Marcelo & Analia.

 My dance training has its roots in classical ballet, jazz, modern and contemporary dance, flamenco and Spanish dance, ballroom social dance and salsa.
-I have studied ballet with ex-principal dancer of the famed Teatro Colón Alejandro Totto; and at the Estudio Julio Bocca, with Ricardo Rivas, Silvia Bazilis, Daniel Negroni.
+I have studied ballet with Alejandro Totto; and at the Estudio Julio Bocca, with Ricardo Rivas, Silvia Bazilis, Daniel Negroni and Katty Gallo.
 I have studied Flamenco with Alicia Fiuri, Néstor Spada in Buenos Aires, and with Rosa Montoya in San Francisco.

-My new book Force of the Heart: Tango, Art, of drawings, paintings, and a poem, inspired by the tango, has just been released.
+My book Force of the Heart: Tango, Art, of drawings, paintings, and a poem, inspired by the tango, was released in 2012.

-I lived in Tokyo for six years.
+I lived in Tokyo for six years teaching with the Univ of Maryland and teaching tango.
 Now, based in Buenos Aires, I travel frequently.
-I am fluent in Spanish, French, Italian, Vietnamese and English of course, and speak some Japanese and Thai.
-I am available to perform, teach, present workshops, give lectures and readings.
+Fluent in Spanish, French, Italian, Vietnamese and English, and speak some Japanese and Thai, I am available to perform, teach, present workshops, give lectures and readings.
+Visit my general website which has more information on my other artistic activities: www.monglan.com

 ESPANOL: